slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 If you don’t decide timely, someone else will decide for you.

 Fast decisions are a competitive advantage.
 Most people paralyze themselves with overthinking.
+Choose the path with the most potential serendipity down the line.

 Hints: